Ada GeorgeAlumna, Class of ‘14

-If you’re looking for Ada George (’14) and she’s not in class, chances are she’s in her favorite spot, in a fifth-floor corner study room, with her papers spread out on the table.
+One of Ada George’s favorite spots to study at CUNY Law was a fifth-floor corner study room, with her papers spread out on the table.

 “If I really wanted to make a difference, I needed to understand the system better,” she said.
-Her mentor, Jeanine Johnson, counsel to Assemblyman Keith Wright of Harlem, advised her to apply to CUNY Law School, even though George wasn’t happy with her LSAT score.
-Studying had been a challenge with the Albany-to-Bronx commute.
+Her mentor, Jeanine Johnson, counsel to Assemblyman Keith Wright of Harlem, advised her to apply to CUNY Law.
+But George wasn’t happy with her LSAT score.

-George was accepted to some schools, but not her top choice, CUNY Law.
+She was accepted to some schools, but not to her top choice, CUNY Law.

 “I remember being so devastated,” said George.
 “If you want to do public interest law, you need to come to CUNY Law.”

-Through the pipeline program, George prepared for the test at CUNY Law, took the LSAT again, and this time surpassed the program’s threshold score and got into the Law School.
+Through the Pipeline to Justice program, George prepared for the test, took the LSAT again and, this time surpassed the program’s threshold score and got into the law school.

-“I really feel like CUNY Law chose me, instead of me choosing” the school, George said, thanks to her second chance.
+“I really feel like CUNY Law chose me, instead of me choosing the school,” George said of her second chance.

-CUNY Law has given her access to all kinds of experiences she did not expect to gain from law school.
-That includes four weeks in Chile and Argentina this past summer, studying international human rights and comparative family law.
+CUNY Law has given her access to all kinds of experiences she didn’t expect.
+That includes four weeks in Chile and Argentina, where she studied international human rights and comparative family law.

-When George returned from her time abroad, she had an internship waiting at Queens Legal Services under Cindy Katz.
-At the Economic Justice Unit, George got the opportunity to do client intake interviews; she put to use some of the skills she learned at CUNY Law in her first-year lawyering and legal research classes.
+When George returned from her time abroad, she interned at Queens Legal Services.
+In the organization’s Economic Justice Unit, George conducted client intake interviews and put to use some of the skills she learned at CUNY Law in her first-year lawyering and legal research classes.

-“I’m just really grateful to CUNY for this opportunity,” she said.
+“I’m just really grateful to CUNY for this opportunity,” she said of attending the law school.
 “It’s life-changing.
 I definitely feel like my eyes have been opened to things I didn’t expect coming into law school.
-I think it’s changing and shaping me for the better.
+I think it’s changing and shaping me for the better.”